 The problem: Companies treat their passwords much too carelessly

-A survey published by ISACA in the UK in 2013 showed that 49.7% of respondents were using the same 2 or 3 passwords across multiple accounts/websites.
+According to a 2010 Forsa survey published by ISACA in the UK in 2013 showed that 49.7% of respondents were using the same 2 or 3 passwords across multiple accounts/websites.
 Especially for companies, those numbers should be alarming, since confidential business and customer data as well as guarantors for sales as the company website can be compromised.
 For example, if an employee leaves the company and the passwords are not changed after that, he or she can still access all the accounts theoretically.
 In the worst case, there is even a default password for logins which are used by several members of a team.
 This may sound logical, because companies usually own dozens of logins and accounts.
 But in regard to security of company data, it is a real catastrophy.

 But: Many companies simply don't think enough about password management or believe it is too time-consuming to take according measures.
 Even if employees leave the company on bad terms it does often not lead to important logins being centrally changed.
 Password policies which would instruct employees to select their passwords with a minimum of security, do not exist or are not enforced.

 Furthermore, it is accepted that people use the same passwords for private and business accounts.
 Passwords for common accounts are sent unencrypted via e-mail or via messengers like Skype to others.
 Password lists are created in common folders on company servers or, for example, in Google Drive - often unencrypted as well!
 It seems as if companies simply hope that they will get off lightly.
 But it is easily possible to manage passwords in teams securely and efficiently.